CodeYourFuture/CYF-Workshops/feedback/readme.md

 - Observation, Feelings, Needs and Actions (OFNA) - discuss an observation, how it made you feel, what needs to happen to rectify this behavior and the actions they can take.
 - Goal, Reality, Options, Will (GROW) model.
 Explore the individual's goals, assess the current reality, brainstorm options, and commit to action.
 This model is best suited when the individual is already aware of the area to improve.

-For the following scenarios, choose any of the frameworks to give feedback.
+For the following scenarios, discuss with your partner which framework you think should be applied.

-6. Behavioral Feedback
+1. Behavioral Feedback

 Scenario: A team member frequently arrives late to meetings, affecting the team's schedule.

-Objective: Practice addressing behavior that affects the team's efficiency while maintaining a professional and respectful tone.

-7. Positive Feedback for Improvement
+2. Positive Feedback for Improvement

 Scenario: A colleague made significant improvements in their work, but there’s still room for further development.

-Objective: Practice delivering feedback that celebrates progress while motivating further growth.

-8. Conflict Resolution
+3. Conflict Resolution

 Scenario: Two team members have a disagreement about how to approach a project, leading to tension in meetings.

-Objective: Address the need for open communication, active listening, and problem-solving together, suggesting ways to mediate and align on a common goal.

-9. Performance Review
+4. Performance Review

 Scenario: You are giving a formal performance review to a team member whose work has been solid but lacks creativity or initiative.

-Objective: Practice delivering a balanced performance review, highlighting both strengths and opportunities for taking initiative.

-10. Cross-Team Collaboration
+5. Cross-Team Collaboration

 Scenario: A team member from another department is not communicating well with your team, leading to delays and confusion.

-Objective: Practice giving feedback to someone outside your immediate team, focusing on improving cross-team communication.

-## Reflection 🧘‍♂️
+## Reflection 🧘‍♂️ [10 mins]

 Come together as a group and discuss the following: